 “No, I say and laugh.
 I touch his head and rearrange his hair for no reason but love and trying to find words.”He is way too strong to sit on your head without hurting you.
 But, he created your head with love and care.”

 As I turn out the lights and walk across the hall to my room, I’m aware that I’m sharing with my son, a belief that many of his friends and neighbors will not.
 Like the headline above, some will rightly respond to the arrogance of God talkers by urging greater humility.
 Yet, what if one can remain opposed to arrogance and still believe that God can be known; Not exhaustively of course but truly?
-Continue reading “Tending to God’s Nearness”
+Continue reading “Recognizing God’s Nearness”

 We feel like we will miss out, or that we are not enough.
 This is why we cram days into each other.
 We blur them and force them to get along.
 But we are restless.
 Agitated.
 Irritated.
 Discontent.
 When is anything ever enough?
 Continue reading “Taking Each Day as it Comes”